Dr Preeti Raghunath

 School of Arts and Social Sciences

-Preeti Raghunath is a Lecturer (Communication and Media Studies) at Monash University, Malaysia.
+Preeti Raghunath is a Lecturer (Communication and Media Studies), and Coordinator of the Masters in Communications and Media Studies (MCMS) at Monash University, Malaysia.
 She has a PhD in Communication, and a Masters in Politics and International Relations, both from India.
 Her research has been located at the intersections of global media studies, media policy studies, and ethnographic methods, in South Asia.
 To this end, she enjoys researching on:

 - empire and media, bringing archival and ethnographic perspectives to the global